agda/agda/doc/user-manual/language/cubical.lagda.rst

 In more concrete situations, such as when the indices are constructors of some other inductive type, pattern-matching definitions will not compute when applied to transports.
+For specific unsupported cases, see :ref:`cubical-ix-matching`.

 If the ``NoEquivWhenSplitting`` warning is enabled (it is by default), Agda will print a warning for every definition whose computational